 Address: U Sovových mlýnů 418/5, 118 00 Malá Strana, Czechia

-This curious art installation along the Vltava River near Prague’s Kampa Park may seem adorable, but it actually sends a powerful message about climate change and animal endangerment.
+This curious art installation along the Vltava River near Kampa Park is an adorable tourist attraction.
+It actually sends a powerful message about climate change and animal endangerment.

-The Penguins at Kampa Park consist of 34 yellow penguins, each almost four feet tall, crafted from recycled bottles, standing in one line on top of a metal beam.
+This site at Kampa Park consists of 34 yellow penguins, each almost four feet tall, crafted from recycled bottles, standing in one line on top of a metal beam.

-Cracking Art Group’s choice to utilize plastic is symbolic – they hope to show people how the world is becoming more and more artificial, as well as how human waste, particularly plastic trash is destroying the environment.
+Cracking Art Group’s choice to utilize plastic is symbolic.
+Through this, they hope to show people how the world is becoming artificial and how human waste, particularly plastic, is destroying the environment.

-Repurposing plastic is the group’s way of encouraging dialogue about plastic waste and its detrimental impact on the environment.
+Repurposing plastic is the group’s way of encouraging dialogue about plastic waste and its detrimental environmental impact.

-Travelers who wish to see more inspiring artworks like these can check out several other sculptures located outside Museum Kampa, which is located nearby.
-Kampa Park is also an outstanding location to view the Charles Bridge.
+Travelers who wish to see more inspiring artworks like these can check out several other sculptures outside Museum Kampa.
+Kampa Park is also an outstanding location to enjoy the Charles Bridge view.